PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 ```

 The code will attempt to load an image for each moon of each planet.
 If the image is found, its URL is stored in a new property called `image` of the corresponding moon object.
 If the image is not found, the promise is rejected, but the error is ignored (the second argument to `then()` is an empty function).
 This way, if an image is not available, the corresponding `moon` object will simply not have an `image` property.

+**Note**: You may notice that the console displays several 404 errors when loading some images.
+This is expected, since not all moons have an image.
+The code, however, is designed to ignore these errors.
+Unfortunately, there is currently no way to turn off these warnings.

 Now we update the `js/view-1.4.js` module to use images instead of circles if the image exists.
 In the `appendObjects()` function, if an image exists, make the radius of the circle zero, otherwise, draw the circle as before.
 We also changed the color, so that it contrasts with the dark background: